jimmybanta/audio-deepfake-detection/README.md

 I need to calculate the dimensions of the CNN.

-The network will be composed of a 2D Convolution, a ReLU, then 2D Max Pooling
+The network will be composed of a 2D Convolution, Batch Normalization, a ReLU, 2D Max Pooling, then a Dropout layer

 Then, I'll have a Linear layer after that